pzivich/Delicatessen/docs/Examples.rst

 The M-Estimator solves for :math:`\hat{\theta}` via a root finding procedure given the initial values in ``init``.
-Since the variance must be >0, we provide a positive initial value.
+Since the variance must be :math:`>0`, we provide a positive initial value.
 For the sandwich variance, ``delicatessen`` uses a numerical approximation procedure for the bread matrix.
 This is different from the closed-form variance estimator provided in Chapter 7, but both should return approximately the same answer.
-The advantage of the numerically approximating the derivatives is that this process can be done for arbitrary estimating equations.
+The advantage of the numerically approximating the derivatives is that this process can be done for arbitrary estimating functions.

 Ratio (7.2.3)
 -------------------------------